 ---|---|---|---|---|

 LIFO layers stay in your records for months, if not years.
-You’ll want to save your spreadsheet as a permanent file to carry from year-to-year versus starting a new spreadsheet each year.
+You’ll want to save your spreadsheet as a permanent file to carry from year to year vs starting a new spreadsheet each year.

-The process for perpetual LIFO is similar to periodic LIFO, except that you must apply the LIFO rules for each sale throughout the year, instead of waiting until the end.
+The process for perpetual LIFO is similar to periodic LIFO, except that I must apply the LIFO rules for each transaction throughout the year instead of waiting until the end.
 Perform the following steps for each sale during the year:

 Date of Layer | Units | Cost per Unit | Total Cost |